(This article has been edited from its original publish date.)

 With autumn officially upon us, it’s time to start making last-minute preparations to ensure a successful fall hunting season.
 If you’re a serious hunter there’s little doubt you’ve already spent weeks or months applying for tags, hanging stands, gathering photos from trail cameras, scouting, glassing, and tuning your bow or rifle.
 You’ve worked hard to stack the odds of success in your favor, but you must be certain all your equipment is up to the task at hand.

 There are very few pieces of equipment more critical to the success or failure of a hunt than the boots you choose.
 Cold, wet, blistered feet can keep you out of the woods and out of the game, so it’s absolutely critical you select the right hunting boots this fall.
-The good news is there are a lot of excellent footwear options available, and this is a list of some of our favorite shoes and boots for hunters in 2017.
+The good news is there are a lot of excellent footwear options available, and this is a list of some of our favorite shoes and boots for hunters.
 Which ones are right for you?
 That depends on the terrain, the game, your hunting style, and budget.

 Early Season/Training — Browning Glenwood Trail Shoe: